Lombard Bank

 1) ESG integration

-The Bank describes its ESG integration approach as the systematic and explicit inclusion of material ESG factors into investment analysis and investment decisions and, or advice at varying levels.
+The Bank describes its ESG integration approach as the systematic and explicit inclusion of material ESG factors into investment analysis and investment decisions and advice at varying levels.
 Such approach could span the breadth of the investment process - from identification of trends, analysis of investments through to portfolio construction and investment advice.

 2) Screening

-The Bank could apply a set of filters for the purpose of determining which companies, sectors or activities are eligible or ineligible to be invested in or advised on based on its preferences, values and, or ethics.
+The Bank may apply a set of filters for the purpose of determining which companies, sectors or activities are eligible or ineligible to be invested in or advised on based on its preferences, values and, or ethics.
 The Bank could implement a mix of positive and negative screens in accordance with ethical inclusion or exclusion criteria.
 Once invested in or advised on, the on-going eligibility of said companies, sectors or activities is likely to be revisited on a periodic basis, or if there are significant changes.

 The Sustainability Risk Policy will be reviewed at least once a year to measure success and determine whether it continues to reflect the Bank’s investment beliefs.